The always intimate Theatre for One goes online

 It’s just one way the theater community is trying to acknowledge the power of Black Lives Matter in theater, including the Black Theatre Coalition,While We Breathe, and Black Theater United.
 It’s also another example of theater companies trying out new ways to present works during a pandemic.

-Jones has been working on the project for years, ever since a magician left her spellbound at a wedding reception by pulling a card she'd selected out of his mouth.
+Jones has been working on the project for years, ever since a magician left her spellbound at a wedding reception by pulling a card she had selected out of his mouth.

 The physical booth is not being scrapped entirely — Theatre for One plans to park in Ireland this fall.
 Post-pandemic the company intends to explore both in-person and virtual experiences.